DICOMweb

 A key feature of the WADO-RS services is the ability to retrieve entire studies and series rather than needing repeated request for individual instances.

 Other services including support for work lists (UPS-RS) and retrieval of server capabilities.

 Examples

-Some very simple examples of URL syntax and meta data encoding are described in the DICOMweb Cheatsheet.
+Some very simple examples of URL syntax and metadata encoding are described in the DICOMweb Cheatsheet.

 Comparison with Conventional DICOM services

 Roughly speaking, the DICOMweb services can be compared with the conventional DIMSE DICOM services as follows: